 These investigator-initiated awards have the objective of establishing the technical merit and feasibility of research and development activities which ultimately may lead to a commercial product or service.
 The Principal Investigator must have at least 50% time and effort associated with the small business concern.
 Normally Phase I awards may not exceed $150,000 total costs for a six month period.
 Phase II awards provide support for up to $1,000,000 total costs for up to two years.

 Phase IIB Competing Renewal Awards

 The NEI will only accept SBIR Phase IIB Competing Renewal grant applications from Phase II SBIR awardees to continue the process of developing technologies that ultimately require federal regulatory approval or require extraordinary time and effort in the Research and Development phase.
 Such technologies include, but are not limited to, pharmacologic agents, biological products, and devices.
 These technologies should be clearly related to the mission of the NEI.
 This renewal grant should allow small businesses to reach a stage in the project where interest and investment by third parties is more likely.
 The Competing Renewal application must be a logical extension of a previously completed Phase II (R44) SBIR grant.
 NEI grantees seeking SBIR Phase IIB Competing Renewal funding must submit an application within a period no later than the first six receipt dates following expiration of the previous Phase II budget period.
 Budgets not to exceed $750,000 total costs per year and time periods up to two (2) years may be requested for this SBIR Phase IIB Competing Renewal opportunity.
 Potential applicants are strongly advised to contact Dr. Jerome Wujek (contact information provided above) before beginning the process of putting an application together.

 - R42 Phase I Small Business Innovation Research Award

-- R43 Phase II Small Business Innovation Research Award
+- R43 Phase II and IIB Small Business Innovation Research Award

 Institutional Training Grants